Connect with us

 PaleyFest Los Angeles 2016, By Dominick D

 Jussie Smollett was sentenced on Friday, March 11, for allegedly faking a hate crime.
-The entertainer and activist was sentenced to 150 days in a Chicago jail and Smollett believes the sentence was racially motivated.
+The entertainer and activist was sentenced to 150 days in a Chicago jail.
+Smollett believes the sentence was racially motivated.

 Jussie Smollett sentenced

-Smollett, 39, told his defense team before sentencing that he expected jail time and believed he’d be treated more harshly for the non-violent low level offense than others convicted of similar crimes due to the color of his skin, sources told TMZ.
+Smollett, 39, told his defense team before sentencing that he expected jail time.
+He believed he’d be treated more harshly for the non‑violent low‑level offense than others convicted of similar crimes due to the color of his skin, sources told TMZ.

 For Smollett, it just might be further evidence of systematic racism within the judicial system.

-He reportedly told his team he was “dead on” in predicting the outcome, calling it “unfortunate” and “sad.”
+He reportedly told his team he was “dead on” in predicting the outcome.
+He called it “unfortunate” and “sad.”

-Despite testimony from his 92-year-old grandmother, his siblings, letters from a multitude of prominent organizations and celebrities asking the judge to show leniency, Smollett was sentenced to jail as he predicted.
+Despite testimony from his 92‑year‑old grandmother, his siblings, and letters from a multitude of prominent organizations and celebrities asking the judge to show leniency, the judge sentenced Smollett to jail as he predicted.

-Aside from 150 days in Cook County Jail, Judge James Linn sentenced Smollett to pay $120,000 in restitution, $25,000 in fines and 30 months on probation.
+Aside from 150 days in Cook County Jail, Judge James Linn sentenced Smollett to pay $120,000 in restitution, $25,000 in fines, and 30 months on probation.

 Maintaining his innocence

-Smollett has always maintained his innocence and after sentencing, he again vehemently denied his involvement in the crime he’s accused of.
+Smollett has always maintained his innocence.
+After sentencing, he again vehemently denied that he committed the crime.

 “I’m innocent … I’m not suicidal”, Smollett said, walking handcuffed with a fist in the air.

-Post sentencing, the Smollett family and attorneys held a brief press conference expressing their disappointment and disdain over the sentence.
-Smollett’s grandmother, 92-year-old Molly Smollett, said reporters need to do better investigative journalism suggesting there are pieces to the puzzle the media missed.
+Smollett’s grandmother, 92‑year‑old Molly Smollett, said reporters need to do better investigative journalism.
+She suggested there are pieces to the puzzle the media missed.
 A sentiment shared by the family.

-Was Smollett the subject of a modern day lynching?
+Was Smollett the subject of a modern‑day lynching?
 Though the exact words didn’t come out their mouths, the Smollett family seems to believe so.

-Jojo and Jocqui Smollett were on Roland Martin Unfiltered on Friday, speaking with the journalist about the case and Jussie’s sentence.
+Jojo and Jocqui Smollett were on Roland Martin Unfiltered on Friday.
+They spoke with the journalist about the case and Jussie’s sentence.

 “The only proof they have are two brothers saying my brother told them to do it”, said JoJo, Jussie’s older brother.